-Sitting right on the estuary of the River Severn, Cardiff has a brilliant waterfront area well worth exploring, while pounding the city streets with your dog is a great way to get acquainted with this young, fun metropolis.
+Sitting right on the estuary of the River Severn, Cardiff is dog-friendly and has a brilliant waterfront area well worth exploring, while pounding the city streets with your dog is a great way to get acquainted with this young, fun metropolis.

 A huge park at its heart and plenty of dog-friendly attractions – including museums – make Cardiff a brilliant city break destination when you’re bringing your pet.
 Here’s everything you need to know about coming to Cardiff on a dog-friendly city break.